Learn And Practice Linux Commands Online For FREE!

 This is how Webminal online Terminal looks in action:

 As soon as I logged in, I checked the Linux version and it is CentOS 7.3 core edition.

 Webminal provides a set of sample lessons to practice if you don’t know where to start.
 Just click on the “Available Lessons” drop-down box and choose any lesson to practice.
 You will see the list of commands to practice with explanation on the right pane.
 This is very helpful feature if you’re completely newbie and nothing know about Linux.

 The developers have also included some screencasts, so you can watch them and practice instead of reading the docs.

 To go back to the home page, just click on the Home button on the top bar.

 Learning Linux isn’t a rocket science.
-Anyone who are determined to learn Linux can use the freely available tools listed in this guide and learn it in a couple months.
-It’s absolutely worth it!
+Anyone can learn Linux in couple months by using the freely available tools listed in this guide.
+Go and start improving your Linux skills!